robotlabvn/robotlabvn.github.io/_posts/2023-1-1-Multithreading-C++-1-Introduction-Concurrency.md

 	std::cout << "Value of i is now " << i << '\n';
 }
+// -> Value of i is now 6
 ```

 **Example of using a lambda expression as a thread's entry point**